12 Most Popular Web App Frameworks to Use in 2023

 Best Use Case: If you want to develop Single-Page Applications (SPA) or enterprise-grade applications for your business, consider leveraging React.

 jQuery is one of the oldest players in the race, which is still embracing the opportunity of being loved by the majority of developers.
-More than 41 million websites are using jQuery alone in the United States.
+More than 41 million website development is being done using jQuery alone in the United States.
 Apart from this, 76.74% of websites among the top 10K websites are also earning profits using jQuery for their web applications.

 - DOM Manipulation & Element Selection: With jQuery, selecting DOM elements, traversing them, and modifying their content become simple. jQuery normalizes DOM manipulation efficiently by using methods like .attr(), .html(), etc. that can work in every browser.

 - HTML event methods: jQuery provides several methods to simplify event handling, which adds more interactivity to web pages.
 Using jQuery, you can trigger a series of commands like starting animation, adding a class, sending data to servers, etc., on a single mouse click.
 It saves developers time in binding and unbinding event handlers.

 - Extensibility through plug-ins: jQuery is highly extensible as it allows developers to extend a web application’s functionality through plugins.
 There are thousands of useful plugins available on the web to extend jQuery for functions like Ajax helpers, datagrids, dynamic lists, XML and XSTL tools, etc. That makes web app development fast and easy.

 - SEO Friendly: The best business benefit of using jQuery is that it is highly SEO-friendly.
 It has several plugins to help developers in following best SEO practices while coding, such as embedding jQuery elements using unordered lists.

 - Fast Page Loading: jQuery empowers developers to create web components with the minimum possible code lines.
 As a result, jQuery web apps are lightweight and facilitate fast page loading times.